harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 export default css
 ```

-So just one small component we can see that it's making 3 HTTP requests, you can guess that this stacks up pretty quickly.
+In one small component we can see that it's making 4 subsequent HTTP request, assuming our the child requests don't have their own modules to import.

+This is where Vite slows down, imagine hundreds of HTTP requests which rely on other HTTP requests.
+Fortunately,
-Vite optimises these waterfall requests using 304 Unmodified HTTP responses for modules which haven't changed, keeping things fast.
-It also
+there are optimisation to avoid this situation after the first load.
+The server will response with a 304 Unmodified HTTP response for modules which haven't
+ changed, meaning they used the cache version, loading instantly.

-only loads files that are needed to show that route.
+It also only loads files that are needed to show on the route you've visited, allowing it to scale to any app size.

 #### Vite Hot Module Reloading (HMR)

 The HMR is pretty complex and I haven't got my head around it completely yet.
 All you need to know is that it works out of the box
 for most files and it's fast.

+@todo

 ## How fast is fast?